signalfx/splunk-opentelemetry-examples/instrumentation/scala/akka-http/README.md

 ## Prerequisites

-The following tools are required to build and execute the Python application:
+The following tools are required to build and execute the example:

 * Scala 2.13.13+
 * sbt 1.12.0+